Master of Science in Nursing/Master of Business Administration (MSN/MBA)

 - MSN Executive Focus major is offered only to students enrolled in the dual MSN/MBA degree program.
 The combined MSN/MBA curriculum meets the Essentials of Master’s Education in Nursing, the American Organization of Nurse Executive Competencies and the expectations of the Association to Advance Collegiate Schools of Business.

-Students enrolled in the program will begin in August (July 1 application deadline).
+Students enrolled in the program may begin in August or January of each year.
 Applications are accepted on a rolling admissions schedule.